 |7||NT—North of Tennant Creek||Chartair|

 |8||NT—South of Tennant Creek (freight only services)||Northern Territory Air Services|

 |9||WA—Tri-State Desert Country||Chartair|

 |10||Anangu Pitjantjatjara Yankunytjatjara (APY Lands), SA||Chartair|

 Air operators are contracted with the Australian Government for a fixed term and are selected in accordance with the Commonwealth Procurement Rules.

 The RASS subsidy is paid directly to the air operator.
 Air operators providing air services under the RASS Scheme are required to service specified RASS communities.

-Australia Post has responsibility for the delivery of mail and may have separate contracts with several RASS air operators for this purpose.
-However, all matters concerning the delivery of mail should be directed to Australia Post.
+Australia Post has responsibility for the delivery of mail and may have separate contracts with RASS air operators for this purpose.
+All matters concerning the delivery of mail should be directed to Australia Post.